Skip to main content

 January

-Dark Music Days, 24-28 of January.
+Dark Music Days, 29 January - 1 February.
 Founded in 1980 by the Society of Icelandic Composers, Dark Music Days is a vital Reykjavík festival showcasing pioneering contemporary music and fostering innovation within Iceland's musical community during the winter's darkest period.

 February